macgyver121/my_project/Customer Churn Prediction project/README.md

 # Telco Customer Churn Prediction
 This project uses the Telco Customer Churn dataset from Kaggle (https://www.kaggle.com/datasets/blastchar/telco-customer-churn) to do the customer churn classification.

-!!
-You can see my full work in python notebook file !!
+:warning: You can see my full work in python notebook file :warning:

 The project consist of flowing step: